 In 1870, the Lion House parlor hosted a series of meetings that led to the creation of the Young Women organization of the Church.
 The Lion House also functioned as classroom space for the nearby LDS University in the early twentieth century.
 In the 1960s, the building was preserved from demolition and turned into an event venue.

-The Lion House is a popular wedding and event venue due to its outdoor garden area and historic décor.
-The venue holds up to 400 guests.
+The Lion House used to be a popular wedding and event venue due to its outdoor garden area and historic décor.
+The Lion House was also used to host in the Lion House.